AminTechno/MyReads-React-Udacity/README.md

 ---
 ## Overview:
-Udacity provided scholars with initial code and they have to make the app works, the mean idea is to search for books and orgnize them with specific shelf.
+Udacity provided scholars with initial code and they have to make the app works, the mean idea is to search for books and orgnize them with a specific shelf.
 This application created with React ,it demonstrates the understanding of props, states, Components,APIs.